Action Volleyball Club COVID-19 Safety Plan

 - Personal Protective Equipment (PPE):

-- Prior to training: Masks for athletes and coaches must be worn at all times
+- Prior to training: Masks must be worn in lobby areas of schools and common areas.

 - Designated Spots: Participants will come to practice ready and will put their things in their designated tile, which will be wiped down after each session

-- Water Bottles: Players and coaches must bring their own name-labeled, water-filled water bottle.
+- Water Bottles: Players and coaches must bring their own name-labelled, water-filled water bottle.
 Sharing water bottles is not allowed.

 - Maximum of 12 players per court – 6 per side